fiskl-accounting/help-docs/docs/Core-Features/Invoicing/creating-invoices.md

 ### Currency

-Change the invoice currency by selecting the currency name next to the Total.
-The initial currency is set to your Company currency unless the Client has a different currency specified.
+Change the invoice currency by selecting the currency name next to the total.
+The initial currency is set to your company currency unless the client has a different currency specified.

 :::info[tip]
 You can adjust exchange rates for line items in different currencies.